 Treat or isolate bagged items:

 For washable items research shows that dry cleaning, washing in hot water for 30 minutes, or tumble drying for 60 minutes on high will kill all stages of bed bugs.
 Non-washables are a little trickier.
 Items that aren’t needed for a while can just be stored.
 It takes 2-5 months to kill bed bugs by isolating them in bags,the warmer the temperature, the shorter the survival time for starving bed bugs.
 Heating bags by placing in direct sunlight is one of the most effective methods during the warm summer months.
 Seven pounds of items placed in clear bags in direct sunlight on a 95 degree day will get hot enough to kill all bed bug life stages in one afternoon.
 Also, placing bagged items in a chest freezer (0 degrees F) for 8-10 hours is lethal for bed bugs their eggs.

 Insecticides application treatments:

-Select and use insecticides safely.
+Select use insecticides safely.
 There are no magic sprays that kill bed bugs very well.
-Most commercial insecticides will kill bed bugs if applied carefully and directly to the insects and their hiding places.
+Most commercial insecticides will kill bed bugs if applied carefully directly to the insects their hiding places.
 An exception is “Bug bombs”, or aerosol foggers.
 Foggers are mostly ineffective in controlling bed bugs.
-Because bed bugs hide in crevices and voids where aerosols do not penetrate, they are able to avoid contact with these insecticides.
-Their use is not recommended.
+Because bed bugs hide in crevices voids where aerosols do not penetrate, they are able to avoid contact with these insecticides.